DataMedSci/yagit/docs/source/data_representation.rst

 DICOM and MetaImage use patient (anatomical) coordinate system that is relative to the patient.
 If patient orientation on the couch is changed, then the patient coordinate system is rotated accordingly.
-Other alternatives are the couch (fixed, room) coordinate system and the beam (gantry) coordinate system.
+Other coordinate systems used in radiotherapy are the couch (fixed, room) coordinate system and the beam (gantry) coordinate system.

 .. figure:: _static/images/coordinate_system.svg
    :alt: DICOM LPS coordinate system